akhileshj2004/akhileshj2004/README.md

 ## Hi there 👋

-🔭 I’m currently working on Computer Science
-🌱 I’m currently learning Machine learning and Blockchain 👯 I’m looking to collaborate on Research Projects
+👯 I’m looking to collaborate on Research Projects in the computer science domains

 💻 I'm all about software development and love tackling problems head-on.
 You'll often find me in the midst of hackathons, thriving on the adrenaline rush of crafting tech solutions that make  a real impact.